About The Dietetic Internship Program

 The DI Director or designee will visit the supervised practice facility to assess adequacy.
 In addition, dietetic intern feedback and perception of experience will also be taken into consideration when assessing the adequacy and/or continued appropriateness of a supervised practice facility.
 The supervised practice facilities will provide an experience and learning activities that are compatible with ACEND competencies.
 The results of facility evaluations will be analyzed for trends.
 Facilities that receive consistently unsatisfactory evaluations and/or frequent complaints will be provided with a written notice of the cancellation of our affiliation agreement, effective immediately.

-• Written affiliation agreements must be reviewed and approved by the Organizational Development and/or Legal department.
+• Written affiliation agreements must be reviewed and approved by the Dietetic Internship Program Director or designee.
 Once the appropriate signatures have been obtained, a copy must be kept on file in FNS.
 Affiliation agreements will be reviewed annually by the DI Director and updated if necessary.
 This will be done prior to dietetic intern placement at a new supervised practice facility and/or prior to intern orientation.